clearmatics/zeth/mpc/README.md

 # Run tests

-From the repository root, with the virutalenv activated:
+From the repository root, with the virtualenv activated:

 ```console
 (env) $ cd mpc